Potato salad is a popular southern side dish that’s loaded with hearty flavor. It’s easy to make with simple ingredients.

 My point?
 If the potatoes are too soft, still use ’em!

-People are passionate about ingredients in their potato salad.
+Potato Salad Lovers are passionate about the ingredients in their potato salad.
 Some prefer mayo while others will only use Miracle Whip which is slightly sweet and spicy.

 Sweet salad cubes or sweet relish?
 Both contain cucumbers, red peppers, and the same seasonings.